oda-hub/renku-graph-vis/README.md

 ### Ontology integration into the graph

-An ontology can be integrated into the graph, providing valuable insights into the types of entities inside it.
-The image below displays a graph where the ODA ontology has been imported, and it can be seen that the `SimbadClass` node is an instance of the `AstroqueryModule` class, while `Mrk 421` is an instance of the `AstrophysicalObject` class.
+An ontology can be integrated into the graph.
+By doing so, it is possible to gain valuable insights into the various types of entities inside the graph itself.
+In the image below, it can be observed a graph where the ODA ontology has been imported.
+Notably, the node labeled `SimbadClass` is an instance of the `AstroqueryModule` class, while the entity named `Mrk 421` is an instance of the `AstrophysicalObject` class.
+The ontology location can be conveniently provided within a dedicated config JSON file.
+More details are provided at the following [repository](https://github.com/oda-hub/renku-aqs-graph-library/).

 <div align="center">
 <img width="75%" src="readme_imgs/details_astroquery_annotations_2.png">
 </div>

+The on

 ***
 # Plugin requirements and installation